booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/science-and-faith-explore-the-relationship-between-science-and-faith/2024-06-18-science-and-faith-explore-the-relationship-between-science-and-faith-48.md

 ---
 title: "The Scientist's Faith - Tom's Stories 48"
-date: 2024-06-18
+date: "2024-06-18"
 permalink: "stories/2024/June/science-and-faith-explore-the-relationship-between-science-and-faith/"
-description: A scientist named Sarah struggles to reconcile her groundbreaking scientific discoveries with her Christian faith, until her pastor friend Michael helps her see the harmony between faith and science.
-The story explores the intersection of faith and scientific inquiry, and how one can find wonder and purpose in both realms.
+description: "A scientist named Sarah struggles to reconcile her groundbreaking scientific discoveries with her Christian faith, until her pastor friend Michael helps her see the harmony between faith and science.
+The story explores the intersection of faith and scientific inquiry, and how one can find wonder and purpose in both realms."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #The Scientist's Faith